South Orange-Maplewood School District: History

+In 1982, the District "paired" Marshall and Jefferson Elementary Schools to help achieve racial balance.
+K-2 students attended Marshall, and grades 3-5 attended Jefferson.
+In 1999, Seth Boyden Elementary was designated a Demonstration School with limited in-district zoning and a reliance on attracting students from other neighborhoods.
+The purpose was socioeconomic balance and reduction of overcrowding in other district schools.

+In 2020, the district embarked on its "Intentional Integration Initiative", which buses students from all district neighborhoods, so that the socioeconomic demographics at each elementary school match the district as a whole.
+The 2021 Kindergarten class was the first cohort in this plan.

 Awards and recognition

 For the 1992–93 school year, Columbia High School received the National Blue Ribbon Award of Excellence from the United States Department of Education, the highest honor that an American school can achieve.

-NAMM named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.
+The NAMM Foundation named the district in its 2009 survey of the "Best Communities for Music Education", which included 124 school districts nationwide.

 Schools

 Schools in the district (with 2019–20 school enrollment data from the National Center for Education Statistics) are: